doulph/osu-SG-Map-Finder/README.md

 - the mapper id of the mapset owner is from SG
 - the mapset tags contain any SG mapper names stored in the JSON file

-If the mapper id of the mapset owner is not found (i.e. new mapper), they will be automatically added to the JSON file.

-Note that if there are new SG mappers with a ranked GD but no ranked mapsets, they will not be found as names in tags are not checked and saved into the JSON file.
-Such mapsets would only be found if their names were already in the JSON file.
+New mappers with their first ranked mapsets will be automatically added to the JSON file.
+However, any new SG mapper who has a GD but was not already in the JSON file will not be added, as GD names in tags are not checked.

-The maximum number of maps returned per API call is 500, around 3-10 SG mapsets per run.
+The maximum number of maps returned per API call is 500, or about 150 mapsets per run.
+If the repeat flag in check() is set to true, the API will be called multiple times up to the latest map.